viacheslavpopov/LoggingGenerator/README.md

 * Add nuget packaging voodoo
 * Expand unit tests to cover all generated variants
-*   Different access modifiers
-*   Generic ILogger vs non-generic
 *   all number of parameters and template elements
 *   ensure all IReadOnly functionality works
 * Add unit tests around the generator, rather than around the generated output (to test out error handling for example)
 * Fix parameter type name expansion (needs to include full namespace)
-*   One parameter type name expansion works, consider supporting generic parameters to logging methods
+*   Once parameter type name expansion works, consider supporting generic parameters to logging methods
-* Handle message strings with linefeeds
+* Handle message strings with linefeeds or quotes

 ## Example